ghdl/ghdl/doc/references/ImplementationOfVITAL.rst

 .. index:: 1076.4

 This chapter describes how VITAL is implemented in GHDL.
 Support of VITAL is really in a preliminary stage.
-Do not expect too much of it as now.
+Do not expect too much of it as of right now.

 .. _vital_packages: